Kitware/CMake/Help/manual/ctest.1.rst

 ``-D <dashboard>, --dashboard <dashboard>``
  Execute dashboard test.

- This option tells ctest to act as a CDash client and perform a dashboard test.
+ This option tells CTest to act as a CDash client and perform a dashboard test.
 All tests are <Mode><Test>, where Mode can be Experimental, Nightly, and Continuous, and Test can be Start, Update, Configure, Build, Test, Coverage, and Submit.